Doug Van Gundy

-Doug Van Gundy (born 12 March 1966 in Elkins, West Virginia) is an American writer, poet, writer and teacher.
+Doug Van Gundy (born 12 March 1966 in Elkins, West Virginia) is an American poet, writer and teacher.
 He is known for his poetry collection A Life Above Water, which was published by Red Hen Press in 2007.

 In August 1999, Van Gundy was a contestant of ABC's Who Wants to be a Millionaire, and became the first contestant to win $250,000 on the show.

 Early life and education

 Van Gundy is a graduate of Goddard College, where he received his degree as a Master of Fine Arts.
 Doug has been a visiting poet at Middle Tennessee State University, Lynchburg College, Randolph Macon College, Barton College, Coastal Carolina University, and Davis & Elkins College.
 He was an associate artist at the Atlantic Center for the Arts in New Smyrna Beach, Florida.
 His music has also been featured on National Public Radio's Mountain Stage.

 Career

 Gundy has written poetry and essays appearing in the Oxford American, The Guardian, Ecotone, Poems & Plays and The Louisville Review.
 He is the co-editor of Eyes Glowing at the Edge of the Woods: Contemporary Writing from West Virginia, published by Vandalia Press.